apidaze/firebase_example/README.md

 in APIdaze as your External Script.
 It should look like this :
 `https://us-central1-name-of-your-firebase-application.cloudfunctions.net/apidazeExternalScript`

-Just copy and pasted it when you create your External Script at https://developers.apidaze.io
+Just copy and pasted it when you create your External Script at VoIP Innovations: https://voipinnovations.com/programmable

 # Control application from the Firebase database